kMajumder-Hub/DataStructureAndAlgo/Project3_ProblemsVsAlgorithms/Analysis.md

  good ratio between _time and space_ complexity.

 ### Time and Space complexity
- insert() : The time complexity ofthis is O(n) and the space complexity is O(a\*n) where a is the length of the word and n is the total number of words
+ Trie.insert() : The time complexity ofthis is O(n) and the space complexity is O(a\*n) where a is the length of the word and n is the total number of words

- find() : The time complexity ofthis is O(n) and the space complexity is O(a\*n) where a is the length of the word and n is the total number of words
+ Trie.find() : The time complexity ofthis is O(n) and the space complexity is O(a\*n) where a is the length of the word and n is the total number of words

- suffixes() : Each node is only inspected once, but extending the list as opposed to appending to it is relatively expensive.
+ TrieNode.suffixes() : Each node is only inspected once, but extending the list as opposed to appending to it is relatively expensive.
 Therefore, its time complexity ends up O(k).
 The space complexity for the data structure is O(n\*m), where n is the number of words stored in the trie, and m the longest word length (worst case).

+ TrieNode.insert() : Since checking a dictionary is considered a fixed time operation, the time complexitty is O(1).
+Same is the case with space complexity.

 ## Problem 6
 This problem focuses on __finding max and min values__ from an unsorted array, we are not required to nothing extra